 However, if the vaccine titer test comes back with a negative result, it’s recommended that the puppy be vaccinated one more time, perhaps with a different brand of vaccine than was used previously.
 Two weeks later, the vaccine titer test should be repeated.
 If the result is still negative, the puppy will be considered a non-responder, vulnerable to contracting any of the core diseases he may be exposed to.

 Vaccine titer tests are being increasingly used by knowledgeable owners who want confirmation that their puppy is protected from disease, but there are still many veterinarians who are unfamiliar with the tests, and/or skeptical of their usefulness.
 Some clinic managers may be unable to quote a price for this test, or unsure of what test to order from the laboratory they use.
 We’ve heard of clinics charging as much as $200 for the test, which is ridiculous.
 In contrast, highly progressive clinics may offer a SNAP (in-office) test that will reveal the results within a half-hour.

 Alternatively, ask your veterinarian to take a blood sample, and send it to the Dr. Ronald D. Schultz Laboratory at the University of Wisconsin (Madison) School of Veterinary Medicine.
-This lab charges just $25 for the test (though you will need to pay for the blood to be drawn and shipping the to lab).
+Price for distemper/parvo vaccine titer test is currently $40 at the CAVIDS Titer Testing Laboratory at the University of Wisconsin, Madison, School of Veterinary Medicine.

 Nancy Kerns is the editor of Whole Dog Journal.